 The Logitech G903 HERO is a great gaming mouse that's a nice upgrade over the Logitech G903 LIGHTSPEED.
 However, it's not as light and versatile as some other options, like the Razer Viper Ultimate.
 Also see our recommendations for the best gaming mouse, the best wireless mouse, and the best Logitech mouse.

-The Logitech G903 HERO is better for gaming than the Logitech G502 LIGHTSPEED.
-The G903 is lighter, has slightly lower click latency, and the feet provide a better gliding experience.
-However, the G502 is better for office use because it feels better-built and is more comfortable overall.
+The Logitech G903 HERO is slightly better for gaming than the Logitech G502 LIGHTSPEED, but both are great versatile mice with the same sensor.
+The G903 has an ambidextrous design and a narrower shape that's well-suited for more hand-sizes.
+It's also a little bit lighter, has slightly lower click latency, and its feet provide a better gliding experience.
+On the other hand, the G502 feels better-built and is more comfortable overall, thanks to its ergonomic shape and thumb rest.

-The Logitech G Pro Wireless is a bit better overall than the Logitech G903 HERO, but they use the same sensor.
+The Logitech G Pro Wireless is slightly better overall than the Logitech G903 HERO, but they use the same sensor.
 The G Pro is smaller, lighter, feels better-built, and the feet provide a better gliding experience.
-However, the G903 has a better, braided cable, the scroll wheel can be unlocked for infinite scrolling, and it has more buttons.
+However, the G903 has a better, braided cable, you can unlock the scroll wheel for infinite scrolling, and it has more buttons.